Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Introduction

-This nice and simple approach stops working as we step into the sparse regime \cite{Feige2005SpectralTA,CojaOghlan2009GraphPV,Keshavan2009MatrixCF,Decelle2011AsymptoticAO,Krzakala2013SpectralRI}.
-The main reason is that leading eigenvalues of $A$ are about the order of square root of the maximum degree.
-High degree vertices mess up the desired order of eigenvalues.
-In particular, for Erdős–Rényi random graphs ($\G (n, d/n)$), we have $\hat{\lambda}_1 = (1+o(1))\sqrt{\log n / \log \log n}$ almost surely \cite{Krivelevich2003TheLE}.
-Furthermore, the leading eigenvectors are concentrated at these high degree 'outliers' and contain no structural information of the underlying model.
+This nice and simple approach stops working as we step into the sparse regime \citep{Feige2005SpectralTA,CojaOghlan2009GraphPV,Keshavan2009MatrixCF,Decelle2011AsymptoticAO,Krzakala2013SpectralRI}.
+The main reason is that leading eigenvalues of $A$ are about the order of the square root of the maximum degree.
+High-degree vertices mess up the desired order of eigenvalues.
+In particular, for Erdős–Rényi random graphs ($\G (n, d/n)$), we have $\hat{\lambda}_1 = (1+o(1))\sqrt{\log n / \log \log n}$ almost surely \citep{Krivelevich2003TheLE}.
+Furthermore, the leading eigenvectors are concentrated at these `outliers' with high degree and contain no structural information of the underlying model.

 Take the star graph for example, where we assume that only the first node is connected to $k$ neighbors.
 It is easy to see that the corresponding adjacency matrix has eigenvalue $\sqrt{k}$ and eigenvector $(\sqrt{k},1,\dots,1)$.
-Various interesting spectrum based methods are proposed to overcome this challenge \cite{Mossel2018APO,Massouli2014CommunityDT,Bordenave2015NonbacktrackingSO}.
+Various interesting spectrum-based methods are proposed to overcome this challenge \citep{Mossel2018APO,Massouli2014CommunityDT,Bordenave2015NonbacktrackingSO}.
 The key idea is to replace adjacency with some combinatorically constructed matrices.
 However, they typically rely on model statistics and underlying probabilistic assumptions, which leads to the problem of adversarial robustness.
 For example, they are non-robust to ’helpful’ perturbations.
-Namely, if we let an adversary to perform following changes on the graph: (1)~adding edges within communities and/or (2)~removing edges across communities, spectral approaches are going to fail.
+Namely, if we allow an adversary to perform the following changes on the graph: (1)~adding edges within communities and/or (2)~removing edges across communities, spectral approaches are going to fail.
 It is surprising since, intuitively, these changes help to emphasize community structures.